jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

   (e) a costs order (section 54(1)﻿(g) or (4)):
   (f) an order by the Rulings Panel, in relation to a particular kind of appeal or dispute, that is identified in the regulations or the Code as an order that may be appealed to the High Court under this section.
 (2) An industry participant may appeal to the High Court against a suspension order or termination order made by the Rulings Panel.
-(3) An industry participant may exercise a right of appeal under this section only if the participant is— (a) an industry participant in whose favour or against whom the order of the Rulings Panel is made; or (b) an industry participant who joined or was joined as a party to the proceeding that is the subject of the appeal.
+(3) An industry participant or a specified person may exercise a right of appeal under this section only if the participant or specified person is—
+  (a) an industry participant or a specified person in whose favour or against whom the order of the Rulings Panel is made; or
+  (b) an industry participant or a specified person who joined or was joined as a party to the proceeding that is the subject of the appeal.

 ### 66 How and when appeals made
 An appeal under this Part must be made by giving notice of appeal within 20 working days after the date of the decision or order appealed against or within any further time that the High Court allows.